dschapman/dschapman-com/content/notes/Troubleshooting Opengraph Images on Gatsby Using React Helmet.md

 ---
-title: 'Troubleshooting Opengraph Images on Gatsby Using React Helmet'
+title: Troubleshooting Opengraph Images on Gatsby Using React Helmet
 ---

 Had some trouble getting my [[OpenGraph]] images set up on this [[GatsbyJS]] site.
 They were working and all of a sudden just stopped working when I was updating other things on my site.
 Spent a good bit of time troubleshooting.
 The meta tags all showed up in the source but websites weren’t reading them.